apache/pulsar/site/docs/latest/functions/overview.md

   --disk 10737418240
 ```

+For more information on resources, see the [Deploying and Managing Pulsar Functions](../deployment#resources) documentation.

 ### Logging

 Pulsar Functions created using the [Pulsar Functions SDK(#sdk) can send logs to a log topic that you specify as part of the function's configuration.
 The function created using the command below, for example, would produce all logs on the `persistent://sample/standalone/ns1/my-func-1-log` topic: